St. Lukes Home

 Admission will still be via our waiting list, and be subject to our own assessment of need.

 Yes.
 Appointments can be made to view the facility.
-Simply phone the main number (021) 4359444 and ask for Stephanie Kidney.
+Simply phone the main number (021) 4359444 and speak with a member of our Reception Team.